ysngshn/ysngshn.github.io/_posts/2024-04-11-journey-to-homepage.md

 ### Programming prerequisites

-Before considering setting up a personal webpage, I think it is helpful to be somewhat familiar with the following programming/formatting languages:
+Before setting up a personal webpage, it helps to be familiar with the following programming/formatting languages:

 - **HTML** and **Markdown**: these are needed for creating content.
   - Markdown provides convenient text formatting and is an easy learn. read through some simple guide [like this one][md-tutorial] and you should be fine.